followmyutopia/devextreme-documentation/concepts/05 Widgets/PivotGrid/030 Data Binding/10 Provide Data/30 Using an OLAP.md

 - *Name:* "Access-Control-Allow-Origin" , *Value:* *&lt;the host from which you are going to access this server or "\*" for all hosts&gt;*
 <!---->

-&emsp;5.2.&nbsp;While configuring HTTP access, you added an "OLAP" script map to the OLAP application (Step 3, items 6-8 of the [Configure HTTP Access to Analysis Services on Internet Information Services (IIS) 8.0](https://technet.microsoft.com/en-us/library/gg492140.aspx) MSDN article).
+&emsp;5.2.&nbsp;While configuring HTTP access, you added an "OLAP" script map to the OLAP application (Step 3, items 6-8 of the <a href="https://technet.microsoft.com/en-us/library/gg492140.aspx" target="_blank">Configure HTTP Access to Analysis Services on Internet Information Services (IIS) 8.0</a> MSDN article).
 To make the cross-domain access work, make sure the "OPTIONSVerbHandler" is at the top of the **Handler Mappings** list.
 To access the list's order, click **View Ordered List...** from the **Actions** menu.
 If the "OPTIONSVerbHandler" is not at the top of the list, select the "OPTIONSVerbHandler" and use the **Move Up** command from the Actions menu to move it to the top.
 Also make sure the **OLAP** handler is located above other *.dll handlers (even the disabled ones).

 6.&nbsp;Configure the **PivotGrid**.**dataSource**.[store](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/store/) object for using your OLAP server.